-You’re protected from pregnancy as long as you take 1 pill every day.
-You don’t have to take it at the exact same time every day, but doing so helps keep you in the habit of remembering your pill.
-You can also use alarms, reminders, or birth control apps to help remind you.
+As long as you take 1 pill every day, you’ll be protected from pregnancy.
+You don’t have to take your combination pill at the exact same time every day.
+But taking it at the same time is a good idea because it helps keep you in the habit of remembering your pill.

 Progestin-Only Pills (aka Mini Pills):

-Progestin-only pills come only in 28-day (four-week) packs.
+Progestin-only pills only come in 28-day (4 week) packs.
 All 28 pills have hormones.
 You must take every pill in a progestin-only pack to be protected from pregnancy — there is no hormone-free week.
 You may get your period during the fourth week.
 You could also have bleeding on and off throughout the month (spotting), or get no period at all.

-Skipping your period with the pill is super easy.
-Basically you make sure you take an active pill with hormones every day.
+Skipping your period with the pill is safe and super easy.
+Basically you just take a pill with hormones every day and skip your hormone-free “reminder” pills.
 You can do this two ways:

-You can use a brand of pills that has 3 months of active pills in a row so you only get your period 4 times a year.
+You can use a brand of pills that has 3 months of hormone pills in a row, so you only get your period 4 times a year.

-You can skip the placebo pills in your pack and jump right to the next pack, either all of the time or just when you have something special coming up and don’t want your period then.
+You can skip the hormone-free reminder pills in your pack and jump right to the next pack.
+You can do this every month, or just whenever you want to skip your period.

-You may have some bleeding or spotting when you use the pill to skip your period.
-It’s totally normal and if you skip your hormone-free week every month, it should go away after about six months.
+You may have some bleeding or spotting when you use the pill to skip your period — that’s totally normal.
+If you skip your hormone-free week every month, the spotting should go away after about 6 months.

 There’s nothing dangerous or harmful about using the pill to skip your period.
 And it comes in really handy if you want a special occasion (like a vacation or a hot date) to be period-free.

-The pill works best if you take it at the same time every day, but almost everyone on the pill forgets to take it sometimes.
+The pill works best if you take it every day on schedule, but almost everyone on the pill forgets to take it sometimes.
 Knowing what to do when you miss a birth control pill is important.

-If you can’t find out the name of your pill, use a condom anytime you have vaginal sex until you’re able to talk with your nurse or doctor.
-If you’ve already had sex in the last 5 days since making a mistake, you may want to use emergency contraception.
+If you can’t find out the name of your pill, use a condom anytime you have vaginal sex until you can talk with your nurse or doctor.
+If you’ve already had sex in the last 5 days since making a pill mistake, you may want to use emergency contraception.

 When can I start taking birth control pills?

-You can begin taking the birth control pill any day of the month.
-However, when you start taking your pill could affect whether or not you need to use a backup birth control method (like condoms) for the first 7 days.
+You can start taking birth control pills as soon as you get them — any day of the week, and anytime during your menstrual cycle.
+But when you’ll be protected from pregnancy depends on when you start and the kind of pill you’re using.
+You may need to use a backup birth control method (like condoms) for up to the first 7 days.